 Vents in the ceiling open up at night and suck in cool air limiting the amount of energy required to cool the facility.
 In addition, the production winery has 56 skylights (a total of 590 square feet) that provide natural working light in most spaces of the winery.
 Actual lights only turn on when natural light is not sufficient and turn on and off with motion sensors.

-As of October 2015, we are solar powered!
-We have installed two separate solar arrays that will generate enough energy to offset 100% of our energy use at Heart Hill Vineyard - including our tasting room, restaurant, craft winery, winery, wells & water reclamation system.
+We offset 100% of our energy use at Heart Hill Vineyard including our tasting room, restaurant, craft winery, winery, wells & water reclamation system.

 We had two goals at the outset of the project: first, install a system that covered 100% of our energy use at Heart Hill; second, given the size of the system needed, make it as inconspicuous as possible.
 To accomplish both we had to get scrappy with system design and placement.
 The first array is ground mounted next to our tasting room and the second array is roof mounted on our winery.
 Click here to learn more about our solar conversion.